Clark State Scholars

 Be willing to adhere to all Clark State Scholars policies and procedures

 Unacceptable Behaviors.
-Behaviors that are incompatible with Clark State Scholars program standards and therefore prohibited while participants are engaged in mentoring activities include:
+Behaviors that are incompatible with Clark State Scholars Program standards and therefore prohibited while participants are engaged in mentoring activities include:

 -